Self-Publishing Info - Kris Waldherr Art and Words: the official site of bestselling author Kris Waldherr

 Q. I would love to find out how traditional publishing has been different than indie for you, and in hindsight any lessons you’ve learned from your diverse breadth of publishing experience.

-A. Well, the main difference is that I have all the control as an indie publisher, which I like very much.
+A. The main difference is that I have all the control as an indie publisher, which I like very much.
 I’ve always wanted to have a small press of my own just as William Morris did.
 However, this also means I end up with all the responsibility, though I’ve lots of support and help.
 (I’m so grateful to everyone who’s helped me!)
 I always say that this isn’t self-publishing as much as it’s self-directed publishing: you’re the one making decisions and telling people what to do.
 The financial chain is also different.
 With a traditionally published book, I’d get paid an advance in three to four parts leading up to publication.
 With an indie-published book, the money comes monthly after it’s published.
 It’s a marathon as opposed to a sprint.

 Another surprise: in many ways I’m working as many hours on book promotion as I did when I was traditionally published.
 These days, unless you’re very, very lucky to have won a “golden ticket” as an author, I’ve found most publishers expect us to take on the lion’s share of promotion anyway.
 Also, readers truly don’t care who publishes a book as long as it’s a compelling read and professionally produced.